Paris's 3rd constituency

 The 3rd constituency of Paris (Troisième circonscription de Paris) is a French legislative constituency in the Paris département (75).
 Like the other 576 French constituencies, it elects one MP using the two-round system.
 The constituency is located in the north of Paris.

-Prior to the 2012 election, the constituency was on the South bank of the Seine.
-The areas in the old 3rd constituency were split between the 2nd and 12th.
+The present constituency has existed since the 2012 election, having been created by the 2010 redistricting of French legislative constituencies.

+From 1958–1986, the 3rd constituency referred to a constituency with different boundaries, and again from 1988–2012, having been created by the 1986 redistricting of French legislative constituencies.
+For the 1986 election, proportional representation was used.